localstack/docs/content/en/user-guide/aws/sqs/index.md

 {{< / command >}}

 It will return the MD5 hash of the Message Body and a Message ID.
-You will see the following output:
+You will see output similar to the following:

 ```bash
 {